KNowledgeOnWebScale/NO3/README.md

 ```
 { ?X :says { ?X :cooks ?Y } } => { ?X :means { ?Y :isCookedBy ?X } } .
 ```

-A limited support for built-in:

-- At this moment built-in are in development

 NO3 does support simple inferences: